-"...the most obvious solution lies in transitioning... towards a broad-based land tax, in order to reduce revenue volatility and reduce the disincentive for properties to trade".^[Nii] The St Vincent de Paul Society noted that:
+"...change investment behaviour (in this case to improve housing affordability) as much as to raise revenue and improve revenue stability'.56 uthe most obvious solution lies in transitioning... towards a broad-based land tax, in order. to reduce revenue volatility and reduce the disincentive for properties to trade'.57

+The Committee for Sydney considered that:

+The St Vincent de Paul Society noted that: